 Starting in May 2010, the UK government began implementing a series of regulations designed to lower barriers to entry for new banks, and in doing so it inspired a group of start-ups to challenge the incumbents.
 By 2015, eight new UK banks had been approved by regulators.
 The updated regulatory requirements, as well as resulting competitive pressures from “challenger banks” offering innovative, digital solutions, are now forcing big banks to get their digital houses in order.

 In May 2015, the chief compliance officer of a UK retail bank (with about 4 million customers) needed help.
-The bank faced a common issue for services organisations: Poor (or absent) digital capabilities were causing problems in their customer management process and lifecycle.
+The bank faced a common issue for services organizations: Poor (or absent) digital capabilities were causing problems in their customer management process and lifecycle.
 Financial service institutions are required by regulators to perform a series of “know your customer” checks before opening an account.
 The bank’s lack of digital acumen caused regulators to raise questions as to whether the bank could effectively execute its anti-money laundering (AML) controls and protocols.

 Furthermore, as the bank took up to 90 days to complete their customer on-boarding process, largely driven by the time take to complete customer background checks, it was losing market share to new challengers that completed the same process in less than 10 days.

-Long-standing, incumbent organisations often suffer from employee resistance to change, and this bank was no exception.
+Long-standing, incumbent organizations often suffer from employee resistance to change, and this bank was no exception.
 The staff resisted using new technologies and implementing a new operational model built on a digital platform.
 But the biggest challenge wasn’t people, it was data quality.

 Over the years this bank had grown through acquisition.
 In the most recent 15-year period, it had made a number of significant acquisitions that were not fully integrated.
 Each of the original “banks” maintained their own data model and processes, and new customers were screened through separate systems before a new account could be opened.
 Moreover, very few of the systems’ records were adequate.
 Many lacked basic data, such as parts of people’s names, dates of birth, or full addresses.
 Protiviti analysis revealed that only 2 percent of the bank’s customer records were complete, or so-called “golden,” records.